This document is about: QUANTUM 3

 A Kinematic Character Controller, KCC for short, is used to move a character within the world according to its own set of rules.
 Using a KCC rather than physics/force based movement allows for tighter control and snappy movement.
 Although those concepts are core to every game, they vary tremendously in their definition as they are related to the overall gameplay.
 Therefore the KCCs included in the Quantum SDK are to be considered a starting point; however, game developers will likely have to create their own in order to get the best possible results for their specific context.

-Quantum comes with two pre-build KCCs, one for 2D (side-scrolling) and one for 3D movement.
+Quantum comes with two pre-built KCCs, one for 2D (side-scrolling) and one for 3D movement.
 The API allows characters to move through terrains, climb steps, slide down slopes, and use moving platforms.

 The KCCs take physics data of both static and dynamic objects into consideration when calculating the movement vectors.
 Objects will block and define the character's movement.
 Collision callbacks with the environment objects will be trigged as well.